Curtea Veche (Old Princely Court)

 In 1559, Mircea Ciobanul, then ruler and descendant of Vlad III Dracula, built the palace as well as the nearby Annunciation Church of Saint Anthony.
 Over the centuries, the palace and the site have undergone additional construction, damage by the Ottomans, and renovation throughout its history.
 The site is now operated by Muzuel Municipiului Bucuresti and is currently closed for restoration.

-Update: As of April 2019, there’s an active construction site here, with information that looks like a museum is being built to better showcase the ruins.
+Update As of February 2023: There’s an active construction site here, with information that looks like a museum is being built to better showcase the ruins.

 Know Before You Go